-Topological lattices are the most prominent example of non-cancellative cones.
+Prominent examples of non-cancellative topological cones are topological complete join-semilattices (\Cref{top_lattice}).

-\begin{eg} Consider the lattice $W\coloneqq\{0,x,y,x\join y\}$ with the topological cone structure where the sum is given by the join, $0w= 0$ and for and $\lambda w = w$ for all $w\in W$ and $\lambda>0$, and the open sets are the upper sets.
-This is a topological cone, and it is clearly not cancellative.
-In fact it is a topological complete join-semilattice in the sense of \Cref{top_lattice}, and therefore an $H$-algebra by \Cref{halgebras}.
+\begin{eg} Consider the lattice $W\coloneqq\{0,x,y,x\join y\}$ with the topological cone structure where the sum is given by the join, $0w= 0$, $\lambda w = w$ for all $w\in W$ and $\lambda>0$, and the open sets are the upper sets.
+This is a topological cone, and it is not cancellative.
+It is a topological complete join-semilattice in the sense of \Cref{top_lattice}, and therefore an $H$-algebra by \Cref{halgebras}.
 A systematic way in which lattices become $V$-algebras is given in \Cref{conseqalg}, where we show that every $H$-algebra is also canonically a $V$-algebra. \end{eg}